Views:

 • <dbc-server-port> is the port the Luminesce DBC server is listening for connections on.

-The picture below shows an example JDBC URL connecting to a Luminesce DBC server that is installed on a computer in the same local network, is listening on the default port of 14264, and has a client certificate installed in the user's home directory:
+The picture below shows an example JDBC URL connecting to a Luminesce DBC server that is installed on a computer in the same local network and is listening on the default port of 14264:

 Uninstalling drivers